Categories:

 First and foremost most publishers have an in-house team of journalists and content producers.
-In addition to the in-house team, most publishers use external contributors to garner enhanced commentary on specialist subjects or unique riff’s.
+Additionally, the in-house team, most publishers use external contributors to garner enhanced commentary on specialist subjects or unique riff’s.

 Content types